kalavattam/2023_tutorial_ChIP-seq/called_peaks/test_RD-set-intersection.md

 #+ install package environments on the FHCC cluster, which uses a Linux
 #+ operating system with an Intel 64-bit architecture.

-#  Now, let's a create a shell (Bash, Zsh, etc.) alias to open RStudio in our
+#  Now, let's create a shell (Bash, Zsh, etc.) alias to open RStudio in our new
-#+ new environment, ensuring that RStudio's interactive R environment can access
+#+ environment, ensuring that RStudio's interactive R environment can access
 #+ the programs we just installed:
 alias R-overlap="(
     conda activate ${env_name}